 Washington State Association of Boundary Review Boards

-The purpose of the Association is to provide an organization for study, discussion, and action on matters of interest to Boundary Review Boards (BRBs) within Washington State.
+The mission of the Association is to provide an organization for education and discussion and to uphold and advocate for RCW 36.93 on matters of interest to Boundary Review Boards (BRBs) within Washington State.

 Washington State Boundary Review Boards were created by RCW in 1967; it is one of the tools for implementing the Growth Management Act (GMA).
 The Washington State Association of Boundary Review Boards (WSABRB) was formed in the 1980's.